eva-giboulot/WaterMax/README.md

 python compute_mauve.py --wm [watermark algorithm] --seed 1015 --ngram 4 --gen_len [Max size of generated text] --model_name Llama-2-7b-chat-hf  --param1 [param1] --param2 [param2] --benches fake_news story_reports invented_stories
 ```

+Beware that MAUVE can only be computed for a given benchmark if non-watermarked texts have already been generated -- see "No watermark" in [Implemented algorithms].(#implemented-algorithms).

 #### Reusing and extending
 The WaterMax generator and detector classes can be found in *models/wm.py*: